 As you know by now, I am a big fan of a surprise reveal for the interior of a cake (see rainbow cake, cherry blossom cake, see many other cakes here!).
 On the outside, this one looks like an average tea cake, one you hope will be decent enough to make do with your drink.
 But, hold up!
 Inside it’s a beautiful shade of green, made possible by blending in a bouquet of fresh mint.

-There are so many things about this cake that make me happy: it is incredibly moist thanks to a glug of olive oil which is emulsified into a fluffy egg and sugar mixture; the taste is super refreshing because, in addition to the fresh mint, there’s both lemon juice and zest, making for a wonderful combination (see limonana).
+There are so many things about this cake to love: the rich, moist texture thanks to a good glug of oil, the refreshing taste is as in addition to the fresh mint, there’s both lemon juice and zest, making for a wonderful combination (see limonana).

 And, there’s absolutely no need to bother with frosting it or even a glaze.
 This is literally a bake it, and it’s ready to serve.
 Kept in an air-tight container, it stays moist for days and days.
 Aside from being a wonderful cake for short-notice guests, I anticipate it will make a wonderful summer potluck cake when you don’t want to be in the kitchen too long and when you want to show up with an intriguing cake to unassuming guests who then ooh and aah at your awesomeness.